of the Inner Mars

 The first one, in the southern hemisphere created the gigantic Argyre Basin,

 a vast depression a million square miles in extent, the debris from that

-impact was kicked up into the upper atmosphere, falling in a surrounding ring, coating the
+impact was kicked up into the upper atmosphere, falling in a surrounding

-crossed into the northern hemisphere.
+little debris crossed into the northern hemisphere.
 The impact

 also produced rings of mountains and hills around the impact site.

-The shock wave was so powerful that it traveled all the way around the planet and
+The shock wave was so powerful that it traveled all the way around the

-hit the southern hemisphere and created the Hellas basin,
+bigger asteroid hit the southern hemisphere and created the Hellas basin,

 a continent sized depression and the deepest region on Mars.